Applications are not currently being accepted...stay tuned!

 Our Application Process

 Turkey Land Cove Foundation provides residencies from mid-September to mid-June, including holidays.
 Applicants are requested to describe their project and goals for their time spent at TLCF, their anticipated length of stay (between one week and three weeks), their desired visitation dates, and their financial circumstances.

 Grants will be considered for women with valid U.S. citizenship, at least 21 years of age.
 There is no set parameter for the scope of work of our grantees, only that they have clearly defined and reasonable goals, and able to use the time and space to progress towards those goals.

 In order to be considered for a residency, all application materials must be received by the deadline.
 Late or incomplete applications will not be considered.

-Collaborative projects: Only one grantee can be accommodated at a time.
+Collaborative Projects: Only one grantee can be accommodated at a time.
 In rare circumstances, small groups (2 to 4 individuals) of women wishing to work collaboratively on one project will be considered.
 Each member of the group will need to submit an individual application stating their unique contribution to the project.

 Stipend Requests: Stipends will occasionally be granted to help cover additional expenses that are needed to support a grantee's ability to participate in a residency.
 Stipend requests may include travel expenses from outside the Northeast region, material expenses critical to the success of the grant project, or other expenses that the grantee would not be able to cover on her own.
 Stipends are typically awarded as a percentage of the total expense.

 Residency Dates: Once you have been determined a successful candidate and residency dates are confirmed, grant periods cannot be changed.
-In case of health or personal emergency, an applicant may re-submit her application for consideration for a future grant period.
+In case of health or personal emergencies, an applicant may re-submit her application for consideration for a future grant period.

 Returning Grantees: Alumnae can re-apply for another residency provided their application is at least one year after their last residency date.
 A new application must be submitted by the deadline, only Alums that are in good standing with all annual reports will be considered.